Mamin Sanyang

-Mamin Sanyang (born 6 February 2003) is a Gambian professional footballer who plays as a winger and wing-back for I liga club GKS Tychy.
+Mamin Sanyang (born 6 February 2003) is a Gambian professional footballer who plays as a winger and wing-back for Erovnuli Liga club Dila Gori.

 Early life

 Sanyang was born in Brikama, The Gambia.
 His family moved to Germany as refugees in 2013 and settled in Baden-Württemberg.
 Then he joined the youth academy of local 2.
 Bundesliga club 1.
 FC Heidenheim.
 After three seasons there, he moved to the academy of Bundesliga club TSG Hoffenheim.

 Career

 In June 2020, Sanyang signed for Bayern Munich at the age of seventeen, joining the under-19 squad.
 He signed a three-year contract with Bayern Munich.
 On 16 July 2022, he made his debut for Bayern Munich II in a Regionalliga Bayern match against VfB Eichstätt.

 On 23 June 2023, Sanyang signed with 2.
 Bundesliga club Hannover 96 as a free agent, set to initially join the reserve team.

 On 5 July 2024, Sanyang joined Polish I liga club GKS Tychy on a two-year deal, with an option for a further year.
+He left GKS by mutual consent on 3 February 2026.

+On 1 April 2026, Sanyang moved to Georgian Erovnuli Liga side Dila Gori.